-Note that you may OR the function so that the aux send mutes if at least one fader within the OR'd group opens.
-The group may contain up to 8 channels.
+Note that you may OR the function so that the aux send mutes if at least one fader opens.
+Up to 8 input channels and 8 group channels may be included in the OR.

-- 1. Use the Bird beater AUX field to select the aux bus you wish to use (from 1 to 32). - 2.
-Use the INP Channel No. fields to define the input channel(s) which will trigger the "bird beater" aux you should enter the mono DSP channel number.
+1. Use the Bird beater AUX field to select the aux bus you wish to use (from 1 to 32).

+2. Use the INP or GRP Channel No. fields to define the input or group channel(s) which will trigger the "bird beater" aux - you should enter the mono DSP channel number.
 So, for example, if channels are stereo, enter the left channel number (1, 3, 5, 7, etc.).